Table of Contents

 - Brings forth diverse ideas

-Cities are today cosmopolitan and work encourages people to move cities, countries, and so on.
-Therefore it is common in many organizations to find an interesting mix of people of varying descent, race, and ethnicity.
-There is no better way than celebrating Diversity/Ethnic Day which is an opportunity for employees to showcase their background and for others to learn interesting facts about various practices, costumes, cuisine, and so on.
+Cities are today cosmopolitan, and work encourages people to move cities, countries, and so on.
+Therefore, it is common in many organizations to find an interesting mix of people of varying descent, race, and ethnicity.
+There is no better way to celebrate Diversity than Ethnic Day.
+This day is an opportunity for employees to showcase their backgrounds and for others to learn interesting facts about various practices, costumes, cuisine, and so on.

 Conducting Frequent Training and Development Sessions

 Throughout their career, every employee will face new challenges in the form of technology or concepts or both.
 It, therefore, becomes extremely essential to conduct training sessions regularly to keep employees abreast of the latest developments.
 This boosts their morale and self-confidence in taking on new challenges.

 Rewards and Recognition

 Rewards and recognition are the high points of any employee’s career.
 Giving rewards for goals achieved or targets met is a great, terrific way of recognizing an employee’s effort.
 Similarly, recognition and acknowledgement for a job well done or of an employee who has been particularly considerate and stepped up to help another at a tough time are all praiseworthy.
 Rewards need not necessarily be monetary or overly expensive gifts.
 They could be tokens of appreciation, such as opting for the learning of their choice at subsidized rates or half a day off or such.